MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 ### allowDebugging

-To allow debugging into your extension, when the extension is taken as a dependency, you must set the `allowDebugging` flag, otherwise debugging and **Go to Definition** to view the code is now allowed.
+To allow debugging into your extension, when the extension is taken as a dependency, you must set the `allowDebugging` flag, otherwise debugging is now allowed.
 The default value of `allowDebugging` is `false`.

 For a more refined setting, you can specify the `NonDebuggable` attribute on methods and variables.
 Regardless of the resource exposure policy setting, methods and variables marked with the `[NonDebuggable]` attribute, will remain non-debuggable.
 For more information, see [NonDebuggable Attribute](attributes/devenv-nondebuggable-attribute.md).